-Students enrolled in a MPH, MSPH, MPH&TM, or MHA degree program at Tulane SPHTM.
-Students in the Department of Global Health Management and Policy are also eligible.
+Students enrolled in a MPH, MSPH, MPH&TM degree program at Tulane SPHTM.

-Understand the theory and role of M&E of global public health programs, and explain the importance of M&E data for informing public health programs and decision making (courses providing competencies include GCBH 6280, GHSD or GCHB 6270, and TRMD 6200);
+- Understand the theory and role of M&E of global public health programs, and explain the importance of M&E data for informing public health programs and decision making (courses providing competencies include GCBH 6280, GHSD or GCHB 6270, and TRMD 6200);

-Work effectively with donors, governments, implementing organizations, and other relevant stakeholders to validate investments and improve global public health program performance (courses providing competencies include: GCHB 6270 and TRMD 6200).
+- Ability to work effectively with donors, governments, implementing organizations and other relevant stakeholders to validate investments and improve global public health program performance (courses providing competencies include: GCHB 6270 and TRMD 6200).

 Plus one of the following:

-GHSD 6270 Monitoring of Program Interventions in Global Health* (2) (fall and spring)
+- GCHB 6270 Monitoring of Program Intervention in Global Health (Spring)* 3

 Students should consult with their academic advisor to determine which certificate best fits their professional and academic goals and how best to plan their graduate course schedule.